-LA-12; HR-03 Diversity as a success factor: we employ people from more than 40 countries in Germany alone.
+LA-12 Diversity as a success factor: we employ people from more than 40 countries in Germany alone.
 From school-leavers to employees who have been with us for years - we are proud of the diverse individuals employed at Jungheinrich.
 That is why we put great effort into creating an atmosphere of openness and acceptance so that our employees and we as a company can benefit from this heterogeneity.
-A positive consequence of this approach is that no cases of discrimination have been reported in the company (2015: 0).